mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/expanding_data_interaction/01_creating_workspaces.rst

                                             XLength=10, YLength=9)
         self.setProperty("OutputWorkspace", output_ws)

-The above code will create new 2D workspace filled with zeroes.
+The above code will create a new 2D workspace filled with zeroes.
 The ``setProperty`` call is important as it is required for Mantid to store the workspace outside of the algorithm.